-Race morning, 3:30am – Standing in front of the mirror with my waterproof mascara in one hand, and my phone in the other.
-I open a weather app.
-It says: “27 millimeters of rain”.
-Did they forget the dot between the 2 and the 7?
-It must be a typo.
+Race morning, 3:30am – The weather app states: “27 millimeters of rain expected for today”.
+I think they forget the dot between the 2 and the 7.
 So I open another app.
 Again: twenty seven milimeters of rain.
 Nine degrees Celsius, 7 Bft wind.
-I look out of the window.
-Grey clouds gather above Y’al (see previous blog what Y’al means).
-Through the heavy rainfall the lighthouse is barely visible from where I stand, which is at approximately 100m distance.
-Without using it I put the mascara back in the drawer.
-It is pretty waterproof stuff but it has a limit.
-I’d rather be an albino than a panda.
+I look up, and notice that the lighthouse is barely visible from where I stand, which is at 50m distance.

-7:30 am Mascara or not, to swim or not to swim, grumpy or not, there is another key choice to be made: poor aerodynamics vs hypothermia.
-After many rides in the British and Dutch weather I got a degree in rainy conditions.
+Drizzle or rain, to swim or not to swim, grumpy or not, there is another key choice to be made: aerodynamics or bodytemperature.
+After many rides in the British and Dutch weather I also got a PhD in rainy conditions.
 So prior to the start I squeeze myself into my Bioracer gloves, toe covers, sleeves and even a body warmer.
 Hey!
 That is a positive thing about cancelling the swim.
 No first transition so I’ve got plenty of time to dress up.

 But what do I do with the rain coat my boyfriend handed me?
 It is two sizes too big and is kind of a parachute.
 But then I recall: You will never warm up once you get cold so I put the parachute on.
 When I’m ready to jump I look around the start area and notice the fear in the eyes of other athletes.
 Damps of cold sweat rise and mix with the other clouds in the sky.